 Mentorat sur les MII—Québec

-Created in response to the needs of Francophone gastroenterologists in 2004, and based on the MIIBD National Symposium content each year, Dr Alain Bitton will convene the 16th annual Mentorat sur les MII symposium at the Auberge Saint-Antoine, Québec, in Q2 2019.
+Created in response to the needs of Francophone gastroenterologists in 2004, and based on the MIIBD National Symposium content each year, Dr Alain Bitton will convene the 17th annual Mentorat sur les MII symposium at the Hotel William Gray, in Montreal, QC, on Saturday, April 4, 2020.

 Mentoring in IBD: The Master Class—Western Canada Chapter

 A customized extension of the MIIBD National Symposium for Western Canada.
-Co-Chairs, Brian Bressler and Greg Rosenberg, will convene the 12th annual meeting in Q2 2019.
+Co-Chairs, Brian Bressler and Greg Rosenberg, will convene the 13th annual meeting in Vancouver on March 30, 2020.

 Mentoring in IBD: The Master Class—Atlantic Canada Chapter

 A customized extension of the MIIBD National Symposium for Atlantic Canada.
-Steven Gruchy and Chadwick Williams will Co-Chair the 10th annual symposium in the Maritimes in Q2 2019.
+Christopher Sheasgreen and Chadwick Williams will Co-Chair the 12th annual symposium in Halifax on Saturday, March 28, 2020.